ShawnMurdzek-NOAA/direct_ceilometer_DA/README_inputs.md

 ## Observation Information
 - **fname**: File containing ceilometer observations.
 - **domain**: Only retain observations within the specified spatial domain.
 Must specify 4 values: [minlat, minlon, maxlat, maxlon].
 Latitudes are in deg N and longitudes are in deg E.
-- **entire_file**: Option to assimilate all ceilometer observations within the observation file.
+- **entire_file**: Option to assimilate all ceilometer observations from all stations within the observation file.
 - **ob_sel**: Specific station IDs to assimilate.
 Must set `entire_file: False` to use this option.
-Consists of a dictionary where the key is the station ID and the value is the list of vertical indices to assimilate.
+Consists of a dictionary where the key is the station ID and the value is a list containing the vertical indices (starting at 0) of the observations from that station to assimilate after running the forward operator (so clear observations are included).
+To assimilate all observations from a single station, set the value to an empty list.
 - **lim_DHR**: Option to only keep observations from a single time (i.e., the DHR value closest to 0) if there are observations from multiple times from a single ceilometer.
 - **verbose**: Verbosity level for observation I/O. Larger numbers result in more output being printed as the program runs.